ahmetcucar/mazesolver/README.md

 python3 main.py
 ```

-And viola!
+And voila!
 Enjoy watching!
 Keep reading for customization.

 https://github.com/ahmetcucar/mazesolver/assets/103691809/4690efc0-94de-4a8b-9dea-7808a55a0d17